-In 2017 she joined the Genetics Institute at Rambam Health Care Campus and she currently combines clinical work, education of medical students and research.
-As a pediatrician and medical geneticist Dr. Weiss is interested in utilizing genomics to improve child health.
+In 2017, Dr. Weiss joined the Genetics Institute at Rambam Health Care Campus where she is combining clinical work, with the education of medical students, and research.
+As a pediatrician and medical geneticist she is interested in utilizing genomics to improve child health.
 She is specifically interested in the diagnosis and treatment of rare Mendelian neurodevelopmental disorders.
 Through collaborations with other clinicians and researchers around the world she has been involved in the identification of the genetic basis of novel neurodevelopmental disorders.
-In her research Dr. Weiss is integrating genomic testing, bioinformatics and biochemical studies in order to reach an accurate genetic diagnosis, understand disease mechanisms and provide personalized care for children with rare developmental disorders.
+Her clinical research is integrating genomic testing with bioinformatics and biochemical studies in order to reach an accurate genetic diagnosis, understand disease mechanisms, and to provide personalized care for children with rare developmental disorders.

 As the Head of the Medical Genetics Research Lab at the Clinical Research Institute of Rambam Clinical Research Institute at Rambam (CRIR), Dr. Weiss’s main research focus is neurodevelopmental disorders involving epigenetic machinery defects.
 She is also interested in utilizing genomics to improve child health, specifically, the diagnosis of rare genetic disorders, next generation sequencing technologies, and personalized care.

 Dr. Weiss is a member of the Israeli Medical Genetics Society, a Corresponding Fellow of the American Board of Medical Genetics and Genomics, and has several publications in esteemed peer-reviewed publications.